 say aloha to aloe

-It’s my yearly working vacation on my favorite Hawaiian island, Kauai—taking the time to cleanse my body and soul.
-Sigh.
+It’s my annual working vacation on my favorite Hawaiian island, Kauai—taking the time to cleanse my body and soul.

-While that’s all good (hello vitamin D), it does mean I need to take extra care to protect my skin as I hope you do too during your time in the sun.
+While I won’t be on a sandy beach this summer, I am still spending time outside and that means I need to take extra care to protect my skin as I hope you do too during your time in the sun.
 Your skin is your largest organ of detoxification and it certainly deserves your care and attention!